 - Each time you reach a milestone in your Reading Record, bring it in to the library for a special reward

 - Every book that your child completes, or actively listens to, counts - this includes stories read at Storytime sessions, day-care, playgroup, kindergarten, as well as reading the same book over and over again.
 You can read books from anywhere - not just library books.

 - The program finishes once your child reaches 1000 books, or starts school.

 Story Time is a free, early literacy session designed for children aged 3-6 years of age.
 It is a fun and special sharing time where children and caregivers can establish a love of books and reading.
 The sessions include stories, songs and a simple craft activity.
-This program runs during school terms only.
+This program runs during school terms.

 Sir John Gorton Library, Kerang Thursday 11am